mwiemarc/wow-quest-to-speech/README.md

 &nbsp;
 &nbsp;

+### How it works
+* A wow addon encodes the text and additional informations like the gender
+* The encoded text will be displayed in a frame over the dialog
+* As you copy the text (CTRL+C or +X) a pc programm will detect that and starts working
+* From your selected voices a random one will be picked
+* Using a text-to-speech module to generate the sound output and play it

 ## Installation
 * Download the latest release form releases section
 * Extract the Quest-to-Speech directory and place it somewhere on your pc